Time's Running Out For Many Frail, Older People In Puerto Rico

 Straddled across Ausberto Maldonado's backyard in Bayamon, Puerto Rico, a suburb of San Juan, is a nagging reminder of Hurricane Maria's destructive power.

-"See, that tree broke off that branch, which is as thick as a tree — and now it's in my yard," says Maldonado, a 65-year old retiree.
+"See, that tree broke off that branch, which is as thick as a tree — and now it's in my yard," says Maldonado, a 65-year-old retiree.

 Rats scurry from under the downed tree, preventing Maldonado from hanging his laundry.
 To get the tree removed, he must show up in person at a local government office.
 But the diabetic ulcers on his feet make it painful to walk.

-After a lifetime of work on the U.S. mainland, picking corn and asparagus and processing chickens in poultry plants, Maldonado returned to Puerto Rico a decade ago to help care for his ailing mother, who has since died.
+After a lifetime of work on the U.S. mainland picking corn and asparagus and processing chickens in poultry plants, Maldonado returned to Puerto Rico a decade ago to help care for his ailing mother, who has since died.
 Today the retiree finds himself living day-to-day on the island.
 He receives $280 a month in Social Security and $89 a month in food stamps — or about $3 a day for food.

 Six months after Hurricane Maria devastated Puerto Rico and its economy, the daily indignities are piling up, especially for people who are frail or elderly.
 Many are finding their current economic straits nearly as threatening as the storm.

 The emergency government support that helped pay for some health care and medically related transportation needs of Puerto Ricans after Hurricane Maria is running out.
 Private donations of water and food have slowed.
-And it's not clear who, if anyone will carry on with that work.
+And it's not clear who, if anyone, will carry on with that work.

 Maldonado opens the cupboards in his tidy kitchen.
 There are a few cans of corned beef, SpaghettiOs and beans.
 When I ask him what he usually makes for himself, he sounds wistful.